jianmingyong/Pokemon-Universal-3D/README.txt

 To remove Pokémon Universal 3D, delete the content pack and gamemode folder.

 ==================================================
-7. Updating Pokémon Universal 3D
+7. Update Pokémon Universal 3D
 ==================================================
 To Update Pokémon Universal 3D, extract the file at the desktop and remove the old version first.
 Then place it to the respective folder.